pasquale90/pi-loop-console/files/info/manual.md

-save session |	save the current session (presets and loop-tracks only) change session | change the current session (presets and loop-tracks only) change volume |	change the volume state of a looper-channel shutdown | turn off Piloop
+save session |	save the current session (presets and loop-tracks only) change session | change the current session (presets and loop-tracks only) change volume |	change the volume state of a looper-channel shutdown | turn off PiLoop

 ---